Hillel International: Hillel allegations against critics of Israel

-UCLA Hillel rabbi and director Chaim Seidler-Feller was accused by journalist Rachel Neuwirth of verbally and physically assaulting her on the UCLA campus in October 2003.
-Eyewitness accounts were contradictory, with some indicating Neuwirth did not provoke the incident, but others indicating that she had.
-After more than three years of litigation, in a legal settlement, Seidler-Feller provided Neuwirth with a letter of apology accepting full responsibility for the attack on Neuwirth and a large financial arrangement with her.
+UCLA Hillel rabbi and director Chaim Seidler-Feller was accused by journalist Rachel Neuwirth of assaulting her on the UCLA campus in October 2003.
+Eyewitness accounts were contradictory, with some indicating that Neuwirth did not provoke the incident, but others insinuating that she had.
+After over three years of litigation, Seidler-Feller reportedly provided Neuwirth with a letter of apology accepting responsibility for the alleged attack on Neuwirth in a legal settlement to end the dispute.